 - Demonstrate an understanding of social conflict and environmental change across Asia and the Pacific.

 - Build an intercultural knowledge and skill set necessary to engage successfully and critically in applied projects across a variety of urban, regional and rural settings.

 - Understand and apply a range of perspectives to engage with critical issues facing Asia and the Pacific.

 - Conduct independent research related to social conflict and environmental challenges, drawing on anthropological, historical and interdisciplinary sources.

 - Communicate findings effectively to specialist and/or professional audiences.

-- These lectures will cover the chief issues driving environmental issues, social conflicts, policy and practice in Asia and the Pacific.
-Some of the lectures will be presented by guest speakers who are expert in these fields.
+These pre-recorded lectures will cover the chief issues driving environmental issues, social conflicts, policy, and practice in Asia and the Pacific.
+Some of the lectures will be presented by guest speakers who are experts in these fields.
 Topics will include Ethnonational Conflict; Land Grabs and Governance; Climate Change; Access to Justice; and more.
-Engaging in tutorial discussions will contribute to your overall participation in the course.
+Engaging in discussions will contribute to student’s overall participation in the course.